 Lifestyle and Weight Management | Medically Supervised Weight Loss

-Duke weight management specialists counsel and oversee non-surgical treatments to help you change your eating habits, adopt healthy lifestyle habits, lose weight, and maintain your weight loss.
-We have been helping people successfully lose weight, manage medical conditions, and transform their lives for more than 50 years.
+Duke weight management specialists counsel and oversee non-surgical treatments to help you change your eating habits, adopt healthy lifestyle habits, lose weight, and maintain weight loss.
+We have been helping people successfully lose weight, manage medical conditions, and transform their lives for over 50 years.
 Here’s how we can help you live a healthy, active, fulfilling life.